Internet2/comanage-registry-docker/comanage-registry/README.md

 EOF
 ```

-### Container
+When creating the container mount the directory you created, eg.

 ```
 docker run -d --name comanage-registry \
-  -v /opt/comanage-registry:/local \
+  -v /docker/srv/comanage-registry/local:/local
-  --network comanage-registry-internal-network \
   -p 80:80 -p 443:443 \
   comanage-registry:${COMANAGE_REGISTRY_VERSION}
 ```

-### Logging

-Both Apache HTTP Server and COmanage Registry log to the stdout and
-stderr of the container.

 ### HTTPS Configuration

-Mount or COPY in an X.509 certificate file (containing the CA signing certificate(s), if any)
+In preferred you may mount or COPY in an X.509 certificate file (containing the CA signing certificate(s), if any)
 and associated private key file.

 ```
 COPY cert.pem /etc/apache2/cert.pem